SONGA-RENE/TasteFood/README.md

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)
 - [Docs: Flutter widgets](https://flutter.dev/docs/development/ui/widgets)

-# ASSIGNMENT TWO - More Flutter Widgets, Themes and Styling

-# Instructions

-- Finish the code labs Flutter MDC (101-104) then apply the acquired skills in the Starbelly Restaurant app
-- Change the layouts Grid view
-- Add more food cards of your choice(at least 20)
-- Add search and filter icons on the AppBar
-- Add colors.dart file which will contain your individual color schemes for the application.
-  Refer to the links below.
-- Add restaurant_theme.dart file which will contain the app themes
-- Style your app based on the themes, colors and fonts (google fonts) of your choice.
-- Add a login screen that will be the entry screen of the app (refer to the code in the code labs)
-- OPTIONAL (for those who wants to take the app a few steps further):
--   Add a bottom navigation bar with at least four sections
--   Add a details screen with so that when the user "taps" on the food card they can to the details screen

-## Resources

 A few resources to help you on this Flutter project:
 - [Coloors](https://coloors.co)